 What the Calvinist hermeneutic seems to be advocating is that as long as one can demonstrate they have an exegesis of a text, the interpretation can be deemed valid despite its incoherence, inconsistency and contradiction.
 The Calvinist’s hermeneutic allows for exegesis and logical/moral coherence to be be dichotomized while still claiming that their exegesis is the true meaning of the text.
 The interpreter can declare their interpretation to be what the Scripture means to say and teach regardless of whether their exegesis is coherent, consistent and non-contradictory in relation to other accepted exegetical and interpretive conclusions, biblical truths or experiential realities.
 But this is to ignore the fact that one’s exegesis can be mistaken and that a means by which that can be determined is by observing whether or not the interpretation is logically and morally coherent, consistent and non-contradictory.

-To dismiss the input or critiques of philosophical reflection and moral intuition in the exegetical process and with regard to its interpretive conclusions, is to create a dichotomy between the necessity of clear thinking and the exegetical task.
+To dismiss the critiques of philosophical reflection and moral intuition in the exegetical process and with regard to its interpretive conclusions, is to create a dichotomy between the necessity of clear thinking and the exegetical task.
 With respect to the conclusions of an exegesis and determining the validity of that exegesis, literary scholar E. D. Hirsch states,

 “For when a scholar has said, “Here is all the relevant evidence that has been brought forward, and here are the conclusions which that evidence requires,” his statement is no longer subject merely to opposition by rhetorical posturing.
 His claim can be shown to be false – either because he has overlooked some of the known evidence or because he has made a mistake in logic…The discipline of interpretation is founded, then, not on a methodology of construction but on a logic of validation.”